Generalizing the de Finetti--Hewitt--Savage theorem: On topological measure theory, guided by nonstandard perspectives

 \end{definition}

 An alternative way to write the above condition for tightness is the following:

 If a measure $\mu$ satisfies \eqref{tightness 2} with the occurrence of $T$ replaced by any Borel subset of $T$, then we call it a Radon measure.
-More formally we make the following definition (the second line in the equality following from the fact that we are only considering probability, and in particular finite, measures).
+More formally we make the following definition (the second line following from the first since we are only considering probability, and in particular finite, measures).

-\begin{definition} For a Hausdorff space $T$, a Borel probability measure $\mu$ is called \textit{Radon} if for each Borel set $B \in \mathcal{B}(T)$, the following holds:
+\begin{definition} For a Hausdorff space $T$, a (finitely or countably additive) Borel probability measure $\mu$ is called \textit{Radon} if for each Borel set $B \in \mathcal{B}(T)$, the following holds:

 \end{definition}